Kushaalkumar-pothula/FLARE/README.md

 # FLARE
 FLARE is an astrophysical code written in Python to generate a synthetic catalog of 100,000 Fast Radio Bursts (FRBs).
-It employs a Monte-Carlo algorithm to generate synthetic FRBs.
+It uses the Monte Carlo statistical technique to generate a synthetic FRB catalog.
+It also analyses the resulting catalog and makes its histograms.

-FLARE runs Python scripts in parallel, which results in a fast execution of the code.
+FLARE runs FRB generation scripts in parallel, which makes the code fast.
 ## Installation
 To install FLARE on a computer, run the following commands in your terminal:
 ```bash